 COVID-19 forces a change in plans for researchers studying global photosynthesis

-Drs.
-Laura Meredith and Jana U’Ren pivoted their scheduled field work trip to Alaska to infer the impact of terrestrial carbon loss on climate change.
+BIO5 members Laura Meredith and Jana U’Ren pivoted their scheduled field work trip to Alaska to infer the impact of terrestrial carbon loss on climate change.

-In early January, BIO5 Institute members Drs.
-Laura Meredith and Jana U’Ren were planning a summer trip to Alaska to collect field samples for their newly funded climate change study – but as COVID-19 rapidly spread across the globe, the team quickly realized they needed to pivot their original plans.
+In early January, BIO5 Institute members Laura Meredith and Jana U’Ren were planning a summer trip to Alaska to collect field samples for their newly funded climate change study – but as COVID-19 rapidly spread across the globe, the team quickly realized they needed to pivot their original plans.

 Meredith, an assistant professor in School of Natural Resources and the Environment, and U’Ren, an assistant professor of biosystems engineering, were awarded nearly $700K from the National Science Foundation to gather information on the sources and sinks of carbonyl sulfide (OCS), an alternative atmospheric tracer for carbon dioxide (CO2) to estimate global photosynthesis.